In my work inbox today. Does Google do any sort of proofreading or QC at all?

 Everything you wanted to know about SQL but we're afraid to ask

-Proprietor of coales.co, Python wrangler, tech tinkerer, advocate for freedom and openness 🇨🇦
+Proprietor of coales.co, Python wrangler, tech tinkerer, advocate for a free and open society 🇨🇦